Linked data research in adult social care

 We’ve set up a working group to explore how we can use linked data research to answer questions about what adult social care people in Wales need.

-It’s chaired by our project lead Lynsey Cross, a Social Care Wales and ADR Wales research officer.
+It’s chaired by Ellie Johnson, the Social Care Wales research manager.

 ADR Wales is part of the ADR UK investment.
 ADR UK brings together data and approved researchers to enable research that can inform policy decisions and more effective public services.